Phil Roth dies at 85: An essential list of his must-read books

 The Ghost Writer

 The first novel narrated by his alter-ego Nathan Zuckerman, The Ghost Rider is also one of his most famous works.
 In the novel Roth, through his protagonist, trains his lens on a Jewish-American and tries to understand its complexities and how is it for a Jew to live in America post World War II.
-It also has a brilliant Anne Frank connection.
+It also brilliantly links the narrative with Anne Frank.

 Portnoy’s Complaint

-Published in 1969, Portnoy’s Complaint is undoubtedly one of Roth’s most famous and perhaps also his most controversial.
-In the novel, the narrator Alexander Portnoy, a Jew, narrates his story while speaking to his psychoanalyst in the form of a monologue.
+Published in 1969, Portnoy’s Complaint is undoubtedly one of Roth’s most famous and perhaps also his most controversial work.
+In the novel, Alexander Portnoy, a Jew, narrates his story while speaking to his psychoanalyst in the form of a monologue.
 The novel also remains memorable for Roth’s candid exploration and treatment of sexuality and its confessional tone.

 Sabbath Theater